Skip to main content

 3

 • In a shallow bowl, combine the plain flour and sweet soy seasoning.
 In a second shallow bowl, whisk the egg.
-In a third shallow bowl, place panko breadcrumbs. • Pull apart pork schnitzels so you get 2 per person.
-Coat pork in flour mixture, followed by the egg and finally the panko breadcrumbs.
+In a third shallow bowl, add panko breadcrumbs. • Coat chicken first in the flour mixture, followed by the egg and finally the panko breadcrumbs.
 Transfer to a plate.

-Little cooks: Help crumb the pork!
+Little cooks: Help crumb the chicken!
 Use one hand for the wet ingredients and the other for the dry ingredients to avoid sticky fingers.

 4